Paraguay Investor Residency: $70K SUACE or $150K Investor Pass?

 Maintaining Your Residency

-Visit requirement Once every 3 years minimum.
+Visit requirement: Once every 3 years minimum.
 You do not need to live in Paraguay.

-Company maintenance Annual tax filings with SET, even if the company has minimal activity.
+SUACE company maintenance: Annual tax filings with SET, even if the company has minimal activity.

-Card renewal Your permanent residency card is valid for 10 years.
+Card renewal: Your permanent residency card is valid for 10 years.
 After 10 years, renew the card.
 Your permanent status itself does not expire.

 Ready to Move Forward?